net00-1/SW-DLT/Docs.md

 ## Playlist Downloading

 Playlist downloads support both downloading all items in the playlist as videos or as audio only files.
-There is no quality options for video playlist downloads due to the slowness of FFMpeg in a-Shell, and to save battery life.
-Audio playlist downlods can use FFMpeg to correct errors and to extract audio from videos.
+There are no quality options for video playlist downloads currently.
+Audio playlist downlods can use FFmpeg to correct errors and to extract audio from videos.
 Playlists are saved with the proper titles availale from youtube-dl.

 Video downloads use the formats: `best[ext=mp4]/best`